 Discharge Recovery

 (Horn + Striplines)

-$C = 1000 \mu\text{F}$ $L_d = 1.38 \mu\text{H}$ $L_r 0.25 \mathrm{mH}$
+$C = 1000 \mu F$ $L_d = 1.38 \mu\text{H}$ $L_r 0.25 \mathrm{mH}$

-$R_d = 1.07 \mu\Omega$ R_r 5.94 $\mu\Omega$
+$R_d = 1.07 \mu\Omega$ R_r 5.94 μΩ

-Figure 4.31: Electrical diagram for delivering 350 kA peak current during 100 μs half period (left), Electrical values of the components (right).
+Figure 5.31: Electrical diagram for delivering 350 kA peak current during 100 μs half period (left), Electrical values of the components (right).

-Once the capacitor is charged, the discharge big switch is turned on and a $+44 \,\mathrm{kA}$ pulse with $100 \,\mu\mathrm{s}$ duration is delivered by the discharge circuit, which consists of a resistor R_d and a coil L_d representing the electrical properties of the stripline and the horn.
+The charger circuit supplies +14 kV and will charge the main capacitor C, which is common to the discharge circuit.
+It also contains a recovery circuit with a resistor R_r , diode D_r and the coil L_r , ensuring good energy recovery.
+Once the capacitor is charged, the discharge big switch is turned on and a +44 kA pulse with 100 μs duration is delivered by the discharge circuit, which consists of a resistor R_d and a coil L_d representing the electrical properties of the stripline and the horn.

-Figure 4.32: Principle of delivering 350 kA peak current during a 100 μs half period.
+Figure 5.32: Principle of delivering 350 kA peak current during a 100 μs half period.

-At the beginning of the sequence, all 16 PSU modules are fully charged and ready, and eight of them are simultaneously discharged in the stripline to produce the 350 kA full intensity in one horn, as shown in Fig. 4.32.
+At the beginning of the sequence, all 16 PSU modules are fully charged and ready, and eight of them are simultaneously discharged in the stripline to produce the 350 kA full intensity in one horn, as shown in Fig. 5.32.
 After 750 μs another eight modules are simultaneously discharged to supply another horn, and the cycle continues.